Things to do

 Walks in Mooloolah River section

 Walks in this section are along fire management trails.
-Walking conditions on these tracks are similar to walking track standard Class 3.
+Walking conditions on these tracks are similar to walking track standard Grade 3.

 Walk distances provided are one-way.
 The fire management trails are connected to each other, so a walk combining several trails can be planned.

 Remember to allow time for your return walk—it takes about an hour to walk 3 km and take in the scenery.

 Details: This trail takes you through tall scribbly gum Eucalyptus racemosa forest onto a small heath plain, across a creek crossing and onto the largest heath plain in the park.

 Details: Wallum banksia Banksia aemula woodlands, open forests and heath grow beside this walk.